Dongeun-Kang/offensive-security/network security/FTP/[tryhackme] Agent Sudo/README.md

 # Agent Sudo

-This is a lab for practicing network enumeration, web enumeration, credential attacks, file analysis, steganography, and password cracking.
+This is a lab for practicing network enumeration, web enumeration, credential attacks, file analysis, steganography, password cracking, and Linux privilege escalation.

-The objective is to enumerate the target, identify hidden information in the web application, obtain credentials, investigate files retrieved from FTP, and eventually gain access to the target through SSH.
+The objective is to enumerate the target, discover hidden information through HTTP requests, obtain credentials, gain access through SSH, and escalate privileges to root.

 Firstly, I performed basic enumeration against the target using RustScan and Nmap.